 - 1. Hold quarterly Board meetings and provide opportunity for public comment and public dialogue. - 2.
 Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate. - 3.
 Seek public input and involvement on issues related to DOE and USFWS responsibilities at Rocky Flats. - 4.
-Evaluate congressional action for funding LM and other legislative and administrative action that could affect Rocky Flats. - 5.
-Maintain communication with state legislators, as appropriate, and track state legislation as needed - 6.
+Evaluate Congressional action affecting DOE and USFWS and administrative action that could affect Rocky Flats. - 5.
+Maintain communication with state legislators, as appropriate, and track state legislation as needed. - 6.
 Provide opportunities at meetings and in between meetings for education and feedback. - 7.
-Work with DOE to disseminate information on the closure and post-closure operations of the site. - 8.
+Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 8.
 Identify mechanisms for educating succeeding generations about the residual hazards at Rocky Flats and the continued need for a comprehensive site-wide stewardship program. - 9.
-Develop and implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between LM and Rocky Flats constituencies will flow through the Stewardship Council.
-Potential options include:

-- o Periodic newsletters and/or annual reports - Email updates
+Participate in local, regional and national forums. - 10.
+Develop and implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between DOE and Rocky Flats constituencies will flow through the Stewardship Council.
+Potential options include: - o Periodic newsletters and/or annual reports - o Email updates